-Dining at restaurants isn't limited to the table.
-When mystery shopping, be sure to check in on the bathrooms.
+Mystery shopping at restaurants isn’t limited to the table.
+Be sure to check in on the bathrooms.
 Just like you would survey an aisle in a grocery store for its cleanliness, you should do the same in a restaurant bathroom.
 These places should be maintained and clean for the overall customer experience.
 Here are some examples of things you should keep an eye for:

 - An “Employee Must Wash Hands” sign.

 - Soap dispenser that is filled.

 - Stocked paper towels, toilet paper and hand dryers that work.

 - Messes or stalls that may be out of order.

 - Slippery or unclean floors without signs.

 Sometimes the most valuable things to report are not from ourselves, but from observing others around us.
 Maybe the people you’re with are experiencing bad service, but you are not.
 If you brought someone with you to a fast food mystery shopping assignment, ask how his or her customer service was.
 He or she may have had a different experience than you did.
 This can be vital information to note in your reports.